Adding and setting a custom resolution using xrandr

 xrandr --newmode "1920x1080_60.00" 172.80 1920 2040 2248 2576 1080 1081 1084 1118 -HSync +Vsync

-Actually the part enclosed in the double quotes is just the alias/name of the display setting, so you can call it anything you want, but it’s wise to keep it something understandable.
+The part enclosed in the double quotes is just the alias/name of the display setting, so you can call it anything you want, but it’s wise to keep it something understandable.

-returned Virtual1 as my primary connected monitor.
-If you have are not in a VM, it will likely be something like VGA1 or HDMI-0.
+Now we can apply this mode to our display.
+In my case xrandr --listmonitors returned Virtual1 as my primary connected monitor.
+(If you have are not in a VM, it might be something like VGA1 or HDMI-0)

 xrandr --addmode Virtual1 "1920x1080_60.00"